Code-Institute-Submissions/qplatt-plbarbershop/README.md

 * Hero image stock photo from canva.
 * Reviews photos licensed from adobe stock.
 * All other images were created by the developer.
+* Reviews on the review section was taken from Platt's Barbershop Yelp page.

 Acknowledgements
 * My Mentor for great communication and guidance that has been very helpful and applicable.
 * Tutor support at Code Institute are wonderful and provided great amounts understanding and support.
+* Student care has been instrumental in the project continuing to move forward.